 In providing this wider lens, Carlson expertly crafts a frame capable of holding together the libidinal energies, poetic meeting ground, and speculative thought with which the volume’s essays are entangled and enmeshed.
 As she compares and engages with the three essays and with recent work concerning neuroscience and neurocosmopolitanism, Carlson provides a reflective space for the provocations of Romantic Psychosis, to say nothing of its intentions and unspeakable desires.
-Her concluding reflection on guidance as to where to go from here, and how to apply the thinking of these essays to the onto-political, even onto-theological situation we find ourselves in today (in the sense of a belief in oncoming disaster versus an ardent right-wing belief in a continuous norm of safety), asks us all to ponder the psychotic moment not just for its promise but also its very real threat.
+Her concluding reflection on guidance as to where to go from here and how to apply the thinking of these essays to the onto-political, even onto-theological situation we find ourselves in today (in the sense of a belief in oncoming disaster versus an ardent right-wing belief in a continuous norm of safety), asks us all to ponder the psychotic moment not just for its promise but also its very real threat.

 Works Cited:

-Anon.
-“Dana-Farber Cancer Institute; Attacks of King George III's Madness Linked to Key

-metabolism Molecule.”
-Cancer Law Weekly, 17 Sep 2005, p.
-32.

 Bennett, Alan.
 The Madness of King George III.
 Random House, 1995.